How to Pay Off Your Mortgage Early (4 Proven Strategies)

 Due to the way mortgages are amortized, your early payments are heavily skewed toward interest rather than principal reduction.
 For the first few years, it barely feels like making a dent in the balance.

 The magic of early mortgage payoff strategies is that 100% of extra payments go directly to the principal balance.
 When you lower the principal, the amount of interest generated next month decreases, creating a snowball effect of savings.
+Over a typical 30-year term, extra payments substantially reduce total interest accrued and shrink the lifetime of the loan.
+Knowing what PITI variables you control is key.

 The Golden Rule